alexpreynolds/biostar-handbook-web/www/tools/edirect/edirect_install.md

-## EDirect
+## Entrez Direct

-Entrez Direct consist of a suite of sripts written in the Perl language that can be used to connect to the NCBI Entrez data interfaces.
+Entrez Direct consist of a suite of scripts written in the Perl language that can be used to connect to the NCBI Entrez data interfaces.
 The suite includes commands that coresponds to each of the Entrez API endpoints:
 `esearch`, `efetch`, `elink`, `efilter`, `epost`, `einfo` as well as a tool called `xtract`